 What You Should Know if Your School Closes

-If your school should close without notice, please call our office as soon as possible – (360) 709-4600.
+If your Washington state school should close without notice, please call our office as soon as possible – (360) 709-4600.
 A licensed private vocational school may close for any number of reasons.
 However, by regulation, a school must give its students and our office at least three days notice (WAC 490-105-210) and is responsible for protecting the contractual rights of present and former students.
 This does not always happen.

 In all closures, our goal is to make certain that students’ needs are addressed.
 The information below will give you a general idea of your options in the event of this unfortunate circumstance.